scolapicchioni/blazor/Lab09/readme.md

 - In the `App Url`, ensure that the value is `https://localhost:5001;http://localhost:5000`
 - Save
 - Right click the `PhotoSharingApplication.Frontend.BlazorWebAssembly` project, select `Set as Startup Project`
-- On the Visual Studio Toolbar on top, next to the green arrow, instead of `IISExpress` select `PhotoSharingApplication.Frontend.BlazorWebAssembly`
 - Click on the green arrow (or press F5) and verify that the project starts from port 5001
 - Stop the application